robksawyer/heroku-sails/README.md

 ## Setup

-Could not be easier to setup your own API server using sails.js, node, mongodb, and heroku.
+Could not be easier to setup your own API server using sails.js, node, postgres, and heroku.

 Short version: